elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### Explain, the function and syntax of the Object.isFrozen() method in JavaScript.
+### Explain the function and syntax of the Object.isFrozen() method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Object.isFrozen() determines if an object is frozen and returns Boolean indicating whether the given object is frozen.
+  <div><strong>Interview Response:</strong> The Object.isFrozen() determines if an object is frozen and returns a Boolean indicating whether the given object is frozen.
 An object is frozen if and only if it is not extensible, all its properties are non-configurable, and all its data properties (that is, properties which are not accessor properties with getter or setter components) are non-writable.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />